Buffett's Berkshire pares drug holdings, sheds Axalta, Biogen - NewsBreak

 Berkshire reported a $46.9 million Organon stake as of June 30.

-Its largest investments on that date were $124.3 billion in Apple Inc and $42.6 billion in Bank of America Corp.
+Its largest investments on that date were $124.3 billion in Apple Inc (AAPL.O) and $42.6 billion in Bank of America Corp (BAC.N).

-In Monday’s filing, Berkshire also reported lowered stakes in Chevron Corp, General Motors Co, media company Liberty Global Plc, insurance broker Marsh & McLennan Cos and US Bancorp.
+In Monday's filing, Berkshire also reported lowered stakes in Chevron Corp (CVX.N), General Motors Co (GM.N), media company Liberty Global Plc (LBTYA.O), insurance broker Marsh & McLennan Cos (MMC.N) and US Bancorp (USB.N).

-It reported increased stakes in supermarket chain Kroger Co, home furnishings chain RH and Marsh rival Aon Plc, which under regulatory pressure called off a $30 billion merger with Willis Towers Watson Plc last month.
+It reported increased stakes in supermarket chain Kroger Co (KR.N), home furnishings chain RH (RH.N) and Marsh rival Aon Plc (AON.N), which under regulatory pressure called off a $30 billion merger with Willis Towers Watson Plc last month.

 Comments / 0